jrrlokken/jrrlokken/README.md

   - Volunteering as a web developer for [AsylumConnect](https://asylumconnect.org).
     You can check out our primary app [here](https://catalog.asylumconnect.org).
-  - Learning the ins and outs of React and state management
+  - Docker and Kubernetes
   - Improving my Linux administration skills
   - Advancing my knowledge of APIs and Node.js
-  - Building a portfolio, current working version [here](https://www.joshualokken.me).
-It will evolve over time.
-Currently React and TailwindCSS.
+  - Typescript

 👯 I’m looking to collaborate on: